Willamette Zone

 MCKENZIE RIVER above Leaburg Lake (R2): Trout, steelhead

-Will be stocked each week in June with lots of hatchery rainbow trout.
+Stocked each week in June with lots of hatchery rainbow trout.
+In addition, was stocked the week of June 15th with 500 one-pounders (big!).

 MIDDLE FORK WILLAMETTE RIVER: Trout, steelhead, Chinook

 The U.S. Army Corps of Engineers refurbished the boat ramp on the south side of the Middle Fork Willamette just below Dexter Dam allowing drift boat and raft access.
-Chinook fishing should get started in mid-May and Chinook and summer steelhead fishing should be good June – July downstream of Dexter Dam.
+Chinook fishing should be really good!
+The hatchery hasn't started collecting fish in the new ladder yet but will start collecting next week.
+Chinook and summer steelhead fishing should be good June – July downstream of Dexter Dam.

 A Columbia River Basin Endorsement is required for anglers targeting salmon and steelhead.